Be Informed, Speak Up, Act: A Lesson in Citizenship for Grades 9-12

-- In the second part, Speak Up, lasting up to one hour, students share their proposed resolutions with the class.
-The rest of the class develops questions during each presentation, in an effort to help the presenters positively refine their proposals.
+- In Speak Up (lasting up to one hour), they strengthen their understanding of possible public policy directives during a class discussion.
+Students share their proposed resolutions with the class.
+The rest of the class asks questions during each presentation to help the presenters refine their proposals.

 - Publicly state a perspective on a pressing public issue